nicciniamh/spacehog/Readme.md

 *--mounted* scan mounted filesystems.
 Default is to not traverse mounted file systems.

+*--output* filename.
+Write report to *filename*, implies --quiet as well.

 *--quiet* prevents scanning status messages.

 *[dir]* Optional directory to scan or current working directory if not specified.